John-Richard-Bercades/AI-Meeting-Assistant/README.md

-# Development of Front-End of Multi-Platform Application on our thesis
+# Development of the Front-End for a Multi-Platform Application Using React and Electron